AlibabaCloudDocs/bi/intl.en-US/Pricing/Overdue payments.md

 During the expiration and grace period, you cannot buy a new Quick BI Product.
 You can purchase Quick BI again only after all previous data resources are released.
 After the renewal, the product can be used continually.

-If you want to renew the product, see [Purchase, upgrade, and renew Quick BI services](intl.en-US/Pricing/Purchase, upgrade, and renew Quick BI services.md#).
+If you want to renew the product, see [Purchases, upgrades, downgrades, renewals, and overdue payments](intl.en-US/Pricing/Purchases, upgrades, downgrades, renewals, and overdue payments.md#).

 ## Rules of resources release {#section_fbt_35c_5db .section}